Spokane Chiefs (WIHL)

 The Spokane Chiefs are a defunct senior ice hockey team that played in the Western International Hockey League from 1982 to 1985.
 They were the 1984–85 Champions of the WIHL.
+This was the third WIHL franchise to call Spokane home and, just like the previous two, they were forced to cease operations when a Western Hockey League franchise arrived to take over the market.
+This time the Kelowna Wings moved and became the new Spokane Chiefs in 1985.